CodeUpJewell/Basic-Fundamentals-of-Ansible/README.md

+Overview

+This project has:

+Beginner level introduction to Ansible
+>Introduction to YAML and Hands-on Exercises
+>Build Ansible Inventory Files with Hands-on Exercises
+>Build Ansible Inventory Files with Hands-on Exercises
+>Automate provisioning and web server deployment

+This project will create:
+Ansible Inventory, Playbooks, Modules, Variables, Conditionals, Loops and Roles.

 # Fundamentals-of-Ansible

 Introduces the basic use cases of Ansible followed by an introduction to Ansible Inventory, Playbooks, Modules, Variables, Conditionals, Loops and Roles.
 Each section is accompanied by a set of coding exercises showing my hands-on experience in developing Ansible Playbooks.

 # Why Ansible?